Buffalo New York, USA Travel Guide

 Buffalo is a meaningful place in American social history and has a rich architectural heritage, a direct legacy of its golden industrial age.

-Buffalo proper, making it the second-largest city in New York State.
+Buffalo proper, making it number two-largest city in New York State.

-A comfortable density featuring a blend of residential, commercial, and green spaces.
+A comfortable density having a blend of residential, commercial, and green spaces.

 Neighborhoods feel distinct yet remain accessible, easy to explore.